 NASA Is Heading Back To Mars To Peer Inside The Red Planet

 NASA is heading back to Mars.
 If all goes well, a two-stage Atlas V 401 will lift off from California's Vandenberg Air Force Base on Saturday morning.
-Onboard will be a lander named InSight, an $813.8 billion mission to study the interior of the Red Planet.
+Onboard will be a lander named InSight, an $813.8 million mission to study the interior of the Red Planet.

 Recent Mars mission have snapped pictures of the surface, studied rocks, dug in the dirt and looked for signs that water once flowed on Mars.
 But as Insight's principal investigator William "Bruce" Banerdt sees it, that's just scratching the surface.